 Enhance your MSN in Nursing Education by adding a concentration in Forensic Nursing or Transcultural Nursing.

-Duquesne is known for our personalized student support.
+Duquesne University is known for our personalized student support.
 It’s what sets us apart.
 Our curriculum is built to prepare you to sit for nurse educator certification exams — and you’ll receive regular, one-on-one support from our faculty throughout the program.
 We’re on this journey with you.
 And your success is our highest priority.

 Note: If you have previously earned master’s-level nursing credits with a grade of “B” or higher, you may be able to transfer up to 9 credit hours and apply them toward your MSN at Duquesne.

-Online Nursing Education MSN Admissions
+Online Admissions for the Nursing Education Programs

 To qualify for our online MSN program, you must: